 Method Wash clothes less often.

 Explanation Washing clothes uses large amounts of water as well as using industrial chemicals in the form of washing powders.
-By washing clothes less often, less water and chemicals will be used and released into the water system for treatment.
+By washing clothes less often, less water and chemicals will be used and released into the waste water treatment system.

 Method Wash clothes at a lower temperature.